 At one weeknight dinner-dance, for example, we welcomed 800 paying guests in two adjacent ballrooms at The Plaza Hotel in Manhattan.
 Among those at my table that night were Warren & Yanna Avis of Avis Rent-A-Car, NY Ranger Captain Ron Greschner & his wife, supermodel Carol Alt, and Donald Trump & his first wife, Ivana Trump.
 Models I had photographed for my magazines were selling raffle tickets, celebrities were mingling with their friends, and the paparazzi were out in force.
 ABC-TV even came by to telecast it on their 11 pm news show.
 All on a weeknight!

 Reschedule and Guests Will Come.

-Having been through five recessions since launching our first magazine over four decades ago, today recalls the emotional and economic upheaval of 9/11 — when we struggled through an all-consuming crisis … which ultimately changed our lives and our worldview.
+Having been through six recessions since launching our first magazine over four decades ago, today recalls the emotional and economic upheaval of 9/11 — when we struggled through an all-consuming crisis … which ultimately changed our lives and our worldview.